 - A charge for insurance cover – typically this is for a blanket policy to cover all employees.

 - Charges for same-day payments (if this isn’t already included in the fee).

 - Charges for additional administration, such as processing expenses.

 Holiday pay is typically not shown in such calculations, although this is deducted by the umbrella company and held on behalf of its clients.
-Holiday pay will remain in a ‘pot’ until you draw upon it, or an assignment comes to an end.
-This is typically calculated at National Minimum Wage (NMW) levels or national living wage and works out to be around £28.27 per week or £122.50 per month (based on 2017/18 NMW of £7.50 per hour).
+Holiday pay is either paid regularly, or remains in a ‘pot’ until you draw upon it, or an assignment comes to an end.

 - From our experience, price is merely one important factor to consider when comparing umbrella companies.
 After all, wouldn’t you rather pay a bit more for a reliable, trustworthy provider than save a few pounds and receive poor service?

 - For more background, and things to look out for, try our concise guide to umbrella companies.